Till raises $8 million to try to prevent evictions – TechCrunch

 With the funding, Till plans to work on getting more landlords on board across additional states and further develop the flexible rent product.
 In order for renters to use the platform, their landlords must already be working with Till.
 To date, Till is live at 170 properties that consist of 30,000 units in total across 14 states.

-“Since we first learned about Till, we have been extremely impressed by its ability to bridge the gap between the increasingly volatile income and expense patterns of renters and the more rigid financial realities of landlords,” Metaprop General Partner Zak Shwarzman said in a statement.
+“Since we first learned about Till, we have been extremely impressed by its ability to bridge the gap between the increasingly volatile income and expense patterns of renters and the more rigid financial realities of landlords,” MetaProp General Partner Zak Schwarzman said in a statement.
 “As the uncertainty wrought by the COVID-19 pandemic and related economic fallout continues with no clear end in sight, it’s more important than ever that landlords find new, mutually beneficial, ways to work with renters to reduce late fees, minimize evictions and foster renters’ long-term financial health.”

 Late fees vary by state and by landlord.
 Sometimes they come in the form of a flat fee or a percentage of your rent.
 Either way, they’re punitive.